 While phototherapy appears to be the most effective overall treatment for SAD, depending on the severity of symptoms, and the levels of depression or anxiety, counselling and medication may also be needed.
 Vitamin D supplements have also been shown to be effective in reducing symptoms in some cases.

-If you believe you may have Seasonal Affective Disorder and need to find a doctor, the easiest way is to search and book online with MyHealth1st .
+If you believe you may have Seasonal Affective Disorder, the easiest way is to search for a doctor and book an appointment online with MyHealth1st.

 What Should I Do if I Think I Have SAD?